-Students are required to log all relevant clinic hours into CALIPSO.
+Students are required to log all relevant clinic hours into CALIPSO on a weekly basis.
 It is the student's responsibility to ensure that the clinic supervisor signs off on your hours within the semester that the clinical experience is completed.
+The liaison will enter final grades for the course.